Costa Favolosa Cruise Review

 Overall Feeling

-Finally, the crew seemed really happy and were always in a very good mood.
-A lot of crew members recognized us from previous sailings, and it was a pleasure to sail with them again.
+Finally, the crew seemed happy and were always in a very good mood.
+Many crew members recognized us from previous sailings, and it was a pleasure to sail with them again.
 Wayan, one of the bartenders, also remembered the type of wine we liked from a previous sailing!

 Rating